weishang/matlab-zoomPlot/README.md

  - the attach mouse action listener to the two rectangles.
  - resize and move based on mouse action.
  - 3D plot?

+Desired feature/usage:

+1. user calls a function with the handle of an axes
+2. user is then prompted to select an area which is to be zoom in
+3. user is then prompted for the area which the zoom in plot is placed
+4. both boxes should be configurable, e.g., resize, moved.
+5.